SPECIFIC CALL FOR 2017 RESEARCH GRANT APPLICATIONS

 *The final review process (step 4) takes place at The BSAC Grants Committee meeting, held in May each year.
 Applicants through to this stage of the process are notified of a final decision by the 31 May each year.
 The number of research grants awarded each year is dependent on the overall level of funding available in each year.

-How to Apply for a Research Grant: Applicants must complete the application form at the top of this page as follows:
+Making An Application For A BSAC Research Grant: Applicants must complete the application form at the top of this page as follows:

 - The application form must not be altered in any way

-- Documents must be submitted via the BSAC grants online submission system:
+- Documents must be submitted via The BSAC grants online submission system:

 - The online submission system will produce a single pdf document of all information uploaded – applicants must check this pdf document generated within the system to ensure all information is correct and in the exact order requested in point 3 below